keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 ### ...and life rose up

 The oxygen apocalypse had largely swept aside the Purple Earth of the ancients, though archaea are still detectable in almost every habitat.
 The exact emergence timelines of various aerobic forms of life in oxic/anoxic and sulfur-dominated conditions [are not completely clear-cut](https://doi.org/10.1038/nature13068).
 But lifeforms would never be the same, eukaryotes ---complex, and eventually multicellular, life--- could emerge since there was more energy to work with.
 The trees in our parks were to be descended from the dominant cyanos, the oxygen evolving complex to be incorporated into the chloroplast of every leaf.
-While timepoints recording last and first common ancestors are still estimated in millions-of-years ranges, the outcome was inevitable: life would be oxygen-breathing, for good or ill.
+While timepoints recording last and first common ancestors are still estimated in millions-of-years ranges, the outcome was inevitable: life would be oxygen-breathing, rocketed into fierce metabolic competition.

 ![Great Oxidation Event and complex and eukaryotes](/images/GoE_proteozoic.png)

-Molecular, geological and fossil evidence for the the arrival of complex life following the Great Oxidation Event (GOE). "[Eukaryogenesis and oxygen in Earth history](https://doi.org/10.1038/s41559-022-01733-y)", Mills, B.; Boyle, R.; Daines, S.; Sperling, E.; Pisani, D.; Donoghue, P.; Lenton, T.; *Nature Ecology & Evolution*, *6*, 520--532, **2022**
+Molecular, geological and fossil evidence for the arrival of complex life following the Great Oxidation Event (GOE). "[Eukaryogenesis and oxygen in Earth history](https://doi.org/10.1038/s41559-022-01733-y)", Mills, B.; Boyle, R.; Daines, S.; Sperling, E.; Pisani, D.; Donoghue, P.; Lenton, T.; *Nature Ecology & Evolution*, *6*, 520--532, **2022**
 {:.figcaption}

 ### ...and aged away

 Far from being a rejuvenating substance or a breath of fresh air, the cellular combustion of triplet oxygen is a corrosive bargain against the clock.
-Addition of a single electron to •O–O• during a biochemical process gone awry creates the superoxide radical (•O<sub>2</sub><sup>−</sup>) which is not as strictly spin-forbidden against reacting with regular matter.
+Addition of a single electron to •O–O• during a biochemical process gone awry creates the superoxide radical (•O<sub>2</sub><sup>--</sup>) which is not as strictly spin-forbidden against reacting with regular matter.
 This is the opening slippage in oxygen control that unshackles a cascade of other reactive oxygen species, which tear into biochemical structures and degrade cellular function.
 Oxidative stresses are one of the major contributors to cellular ageing in all aerobic organisms; the trade for a powerful metabolism is the shortening of cellular lifespan.

 The production of these reactive oxygen species is ironically also mediated through iron ---  the same buffering element precipitated out of the Archean-era ocean by the oxygen evolving complex, now facilitating the accumulation of cellular damage from the OEC's waste.